marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

   probabilities of treatment are different, $\pi_i \ne \pi_j$, due to some unmeasured covariate.

+### 7

+* **Elaborate Theories & The Crossword Puzzle Analogy**: (page 119) "About 20
+  years ago, when asked in a meeting what can be done in observational studies to clarify the step from association to causation, Sir Ronald Fisher replied:
+  'Make your theories elaborate'."

+  "An elaborate theory makes extensive predictions about what will be observed, so it is less likely to be true that a theory that makes fewer predictions, and it is more likely to be contradicted by observed data." (page 124)

+  It is important to recognize that structuring a scientific investigation this way is an effort to ensure that the theory must "do more work" to prove itself, as opposed to simpler, less elaborate theories which could pass with less support of their truth (remember, the goal is not to *prove* a theory, but rather to try and *disprove* it and be unable to do so).
+This leads to the second important aspect of elaborate theories; since the multi-dimensional predictions of an elaborate theory can be (must be) checked against observed data, evidence of causal effect in an elaborate theory is almost certainly going to be predicated on the conclusions of **many** studies, **not just one.** More importantly, "The critical issue is whether the vulnerability that makes one study doubtful is absent from another study."

+  This brings us to the Crossword Puzzle Analogy.
+When deciding whether a word is the desired entry into a crossword, there are multiple points of contact with what is known; you have the clue given with the puzzle, in addition to the other entries that intersect with the one in question, providing evidence that the word you are considering is a most likely a "good fit."
+The same theme is true with elaborate theories and observational studies; much of the evidence that an elaborate theory is true is built on the intersection of themes within multiple studies.

+  If one study is vulnerable to the claim "unobserved covariate $u_1$ is the reason for the results, not a treatment effect," but another study clearly accounts for that unobserved covariate $u_1$ (perhaps it is no longer unobserved and is this time explicitly measured and matched for), one must justify continued skeptism of the theory by the claim that $u_2$ is now the culprit of a perceived treatment effect.
+As this continues, a true elaborate theory will continually answer claims of bias via additional studies that explicitly control for that bias.

 ## Reasoning Checks

 ### Page 36: "There are 70 ways to pick $m = 4$ patients for treatment from $I = 8$."